duckietown/duckietown-lx/dd21-pid-tuning-lx/README.md

 To clone your repository follow these steps:

-1. Open a new terminal in the workspace of vscode by pressing <kbd>F1</kbd> and selecting `Terminal: Create New Terminal in Editor Area`.

-1. In the terminal that opens up go in the appropriate directory:
+1. *From the terminal* of your base station go inside the directory of this learning experience (`dd21-pid-tuning`) and move in the directory `packages`:

     ```bash
-    cd /code/dd21-pid-tuning-lx/packages/
+    cd dd21-pid-tuning/packages/
     ```

-1. Clone your repository by running the following command and following the instructions that pop up (remember to change `<yourGithubUsername>`):
+1. Clone your assignment's repository by running the following command and following the instructions that pop up (remember to change `<yourGithubUsername>`):

     ```bash
     git clone https://github.com/h2r/project-pid-implementation-<yourGithubUsername>
     ```

-1. You can now access your project in the sidebar by going in the folder `packages/
+1. You can now access your project in the sidebar by going in the folder `packages`

 ## How to get your changes on the Duckiedrone